 Central America is quite safe for solo travelers.
 As long as you avoid isolated areas and don’t travel alone at night, you’ll be able to avoid the most common issues tourists face, such as petty crime.

 If you’re worried that you won’t feel safe, try to join a group of other travelers (we run tours to Costa Rica) or invite people from your hostel to join you when you go out.
 That way, you’ll be able to feel safe while also getting to connect with other people.

 As a solo traveler, be sure to scan your passport and other important documents and email them to yourself in case you do happen to run into trouble.

 Additionally, be sure to download offline maps and offline language apps so you can look up directions if you get lost or communicate with the locals in an emergency.
 If you can, try to learn some Spanish before you go too.
 Even a few key phrases can go a long way!

-Is Central America Safe for Solo Female Travelers in Particular?
+Is Central America Safe for Solo Female Travelers?

 Solo female travelers will need to be more on guard during their time in Central America.
 Costa Rica, Panama, and Belize are the safest countries in the region.
-If you’re new solo female travel, stick to these countries.
+If you’re a new solo female traveler, stick to these countries.

 Outside of those three countries, I’d suggest new solo female travelers stick to group travel or tours, just to be safe.
 However, experienced solo female travelers should be able to navigate the region without too much additional concern.